Vick206/bashfullogs/README.md

 2. **Auditor** receives those logs, feeds them into a **local LLM**, and produces a readable summary report (email for now)

-It’s basically a homelab SIEM that refuses to take itself seriously.
+It’s basically a homelab SIEM that still works better than Arctic Wolf despite working 30% of the time.

 ---